 My ideal client is 25-35 years old and a professional.
 She shops at Nordstrom, her household income is well over six figures, oh yeah – and she also is willing to shell out a bunch of cash for a wedding planner.

 Although these facts might be true about your ideal client, this is not enough to market to them effectively and find them in real life.
 Partly because it's incredibly vague.
-And partly because you treat your ideal client like they are perfect (spoiler alert: they aren't!).
+And partly because you treat your ideal clients like they are perfect (spoiler alert: they aren't!).

 Before you can even attempt to dive into better wedding business marketing, attempting to book more ideal clients and make sales, you need to do some hard work uncovering who your ideal clients are.